UnusualNorm/ComputerCraft-CC-Server/README.md

-# @unnusualnorm/computercraft-cc-server
+# computercraft-server

-A Node.js package providing a command and control server for ComputerCraft computers in Minecraft.
+A Node.js package providing a low-level command and control server for ComputerCraft computers in Minecraft.
-Allowing control over these in game computers (like turtles!) with Node.js using WebSockets.
+Allowing control over these in game computers with Node.js instead of Lua.

 Thank you wwaaijer for the [base and inspiration](https://github.com/wwaaijer/cc-socket-server) for this project!